jabyrd3/winnow/readme.md

 node winnow
 ```

-# Status
-This is a super pre-alpha.
-Use at your own risk.
-I'll try to get a sample code test up in the next couple days to show how to use this with your own tests.

 # Tech
 Vorpal is the main driver of the current interface.
 Internally it uses a single-table sqlite database to keep track of your issued tests.
 Git integration is a mix of https calls and Nodegit, tests are run with jsdom.
 Obfuscation is a simple uglify-js call.